 OVERVIEW: The FCA Foundation is the philanthropic arm of the automobile manufacturer Fiat Chrysler Automobiles and gives grants to community, regional, and national initiatives in support of education, youth development, military families, and multicultural inclusion.

-IP TAKE: The FCA Foundation’s college readiness support is primarily focused on STEM education and STEM-related professional development, particularly for students coming from underserved populations.
-The foundation limits its funding to specific cities where it operates for its community giving, but also looks to support regional and national programs.
+IP TAKE: The FCA Foundation’s college readiness support primarily focuses on STEM education and STEM-related professional development, particularly for students coming from underserved populations.
+The foundation’s community giving is limited to specific cities where the parent company operates, but it also looks to support regional and national programs.

-Be mindful that this foundation primarily focuses on communities where it has corporate operations.
+Applicants should consider that this foundation prioritizes communities where it has corporate office.
 Some of these communities are major U.S. cities, but others are less known on the map: Yucca, AZ; Irvine, CA; Englewood, CO; Washington, DC; Orlando, FL; Belvidere IL; Lisle, IL; Indianapolis, IN; Kokomo, IN; Elkridge, MD; Detroit, MI; Syracuse, NY; Tappan, NY; Perrysburg, OH; Toledo, OH; Twinsburg, OH; Addison, TX; and Kenosha, WI.
 For college readiness, the foundation also lends its support to regional- and national-level programming.